mortendahl/mortendahl.github.io/_drafts/2019-04-15-paillier-encryption-part1.md

 # Basic Operations

-We first cover the basic operations than any public-key encryption scheme has: key generation, encryption, and decryption.
+We first cover the basic operations that any public-key encryption scheme has: key generation, encryption, and decryption.

 ## Key generation

-The first step of generating a fresh Paillier keypair is the same as in [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)#Key_generation): we pick two primes `p` and `q` of the same length.
-For security it is [recommended](https://www.keylength.com/en/compare/) that each are at least ~1000 bits.
+The first step of generating a fresh Paillier keypair is to pick two primes `p` and `q` of the same length (like in [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)#Key_generation)).
+For security reasons, each prime [must be](https://www.keylength.com/en/compare/) at least ~1000 bits so that their product is at least ~2000 bits.

 ```python
 class Keypair: